Morley Safer: 60 Minutes reporter

+Following his death in 2016, the program's executive producer Jeff Fager told The Hollywood Reporter that, during their time at 60 Minutes together, "Some of the most fun I had with Morley was pranking each other or pranking other people", some incidents of which Fager recounts in his 2017 book, Fifty Years of 60 Minutes: The Inside Story of Television's Most Influential News Broadcast, revealing a culture at "60 Minutes, where practical jokes have always been the favorite sport."

+Recognition

+In addition to an Emmy awarded for the Gulf of Tonkin report, he also won Emmys for other 60 Minutes stories, including "Pops" (1979); "Teddy Kollek's Jerusalem" (1979); "Air Force Surgeon" (Investigative Journalism, 1982); and "It Didn't Have to Happen" (Correspondent, 1982).
+During his 60-year career, Safer won every major award given in broadcast journalism, including 12 Emmys; a Lifetime Achievement Emmy from the National Academy of Television Arts and Sciences in 1966, when he was 35 (remarkable because the award is usually given after a lifetime of work); three Overseas Press Awards; three Peabody Awards; two Alfred I. duPont-Columbia University Awards; and the Paul White Award from the Radio-Television News Directors Association.

 The Morley Safer Award for Outstanding Reporting

-In January 2019, the Morley Safer Award was created and sent out its inaugural call for entries.
-A program of The University of Texas at Austin's Briscoe Center for American History, where Safer's archival papers are preserved, the Safer Award seeks to recognize a story or series of stories of creativity, vision and integrity.
-The award is presented at a luncheon in Manhattan each fall.
+In January 2019, the Morley Safer Award was created and sent out a call for entries.
+A program of The University of Texas at Austin's Briscoe Center for American History, where Safer's archival papers are preserved; the Safer Award seeks to recognize a story or series of stories of creativity, vision and integrity.
+The award was presented Hannah Dreier for her ProPublica series, "Trapped in Gangland".

 Personal life

 He married Jane Fearer, an anthropology student, in 1968 in London, where he was serving as bureau chief for CBS News.
 Their daughter, Sarah Alice Anne Safer, is a 1992 graduate of Brown University and a freelance journalist.

-Safer maintained dual Canadian/American citizenship.
+Safer maintained dual Canadian and American citizenship.

 Death

-Safer died at his New York home from pneumonia on May 19, 2016, just eight days after announcing his retirement from 60 Minutes following 46 seasons with the show.
+Safer died at his New York home from pneumonia on May 19, 2016, eight days after announcing his retirement from 60 Minutes following 46 seasons with the show.
 Four days prior to his death, CBS aired a special 60 Minutes episode covering Safer's 61-year journalism career.
-Safer is buried at Roselawn Avenue Cemetery in Toronto.
+He is buried at Roselawn Avenue Cemetery in Toronto.